Taylor Farm’s commitment to Earth Day is every day

 Providing natural habitats

-Unlike traditional retention ponds, our naturalized wetlands and buffer areas deter critters such as gophers, prairie dogs and geese who prefer open areas with short grass.
+Unlike traditional retention ponds, our naturalized wetlands and buffer areas deter critters such as gophers, prairie dogs and geese, which prefer open areas with short grass.

 Promoting active living

-Not only do crushed limestone trails provide shock absorption for running and walking but they also reflect less heat, making it cooler for pets to walk on during Manitoba’s hot summer months.
-Additionally, crushed limestone trails are easier and less expensive to maintain and repair.
+Not only do crushed limestone trails provide shock absorption for running and walking but they also reflect less heat, making them cooler for pets to walk on during Manitoba’s hot summer months.
+Along the trails, you’ll find public art pieces depicting John Taylor, the community’s namesake, adding a unique historical touch to the natural beauty.

 Staying true to our nature

-In unison, Qualico Communities uses these practices in Taylor Farm to help protect habitats and to create a more sustainable neighbourhood.
-A reduction in greenhouse gases, erosion and fertilizers lessens pollution, which in turn helps to clean the water entering our rivers and lakes.
+Taylor Farm integrates these practices in to help protect habitats and create a more sustainable neighbourhood.
+By reducing greenhouse gases, erosion and fertilizer use, we help minimize pollution and improve the quality of water flowing into our rivers and lakes.